Machine Learning with Confidential Computing: A Systematization of Knowledge: Machine Learning

 The attack surface can cover the complete pipeline caused by the potential multiple vulnerabilities mentioned above.
 Here, we categorize existing attack vectors based on the core underpinning of information security into i)~\emph{confidentiality}, \ie~privacy of data and intellectual property of models, ii)~\emph{integrity} of the ML process.
 Note that while the full CIA triad includes Confidentiality, Integrity, and Availability, the attacks that specifically aim at ML system's Availability, \eg~Denial-of-Service (DoS) attacks, have not drawn much attention from both industry and academia currently, probably due to the high similarity of availability problems between conventional systems and ML systems.
 Further note that despite their differences, we use \emph{confidentiality} and \emph{privacy} interchangeably sometimes considering that the confidentiality of the data or model usually represents the privacy of their owners.
 Thus, the attacks on every vulnerability in the ML pipeline are viewed in light of confidentiality and/or integrity.

 \mysub{Confidentiality-related attacks.} An adversary can be honest-but-curious, \ie~honestly performing ML training/inference without changing the computation results, but actively explore (unauthorized) sensitive information of data and the model.
 Such attack vectors exist across stages of the ML pipeline including model training, model deployment/inference, or model updates because the data and models are typically owned by multiple mistrusting entities.
 In terms of centralized ML, the computation host can directly access incoming data~\cite{ribeiro2015mlaas, hesamifard2018privacy} without any protection schemes, thus violating the privacy of data.
 In federated ML, the host who orchestrates all clients' local training can access their updated models and further infer private information about their local data using these models~\cite{geiping2020inverting, melis2019exploiting, nasr2019comprehensive}, although it cannot directly access clients' private data.
-Common attacks on private data can be categorized into i)~Data Reconstruction Attacks (DRAs)~\cite{zhu2019deep, geiping2020inverting, hitaj2017deep}, aiming at reconstructing original input data based on the observed model or its gradients, ii)~Attribute Inference Attacks (AIAs)~\cite{melis2019exploiting, jia2018attriguard}, aiming at inferring the value of users' private properties in the training data, and iii)~Membership Inference Attacks (MIAs)~\cite{nasr2019comprehensive, shokri2017membership}, aiming at learning whether specific data instances are present in the training dataset.
+Common attacks on private data can be categorized into i)~the Data Reconstruction Attack (\textbf{DRA})~\cite{zhu2019deep, geiping2020inverting, hitaj2017deep}, aiming at reconstructing original input data based on the observed model or its gradients, ii)~ the Attribute Inference Attack (\textbf{AIA})~\cite{melis2019exploiting, jia2018attriguard}, aiming at inferring the value of users' private properties in the training data, and iii)~the Membership Inference Attack (\textbf{MIA})~\cite{nasr2019comprehensive, shokri2017membership}, aiming at learning whether specific data instances are present in the training dataset.
 These three categories thoroughly cover the spectrum of privacy-related attacks.
 DRAs lead to complete privacy leakage about target data, while MIAs are the mildest with leakage of data's membership information only.
 AIAs broadly cover middle levels of privacy leakages.